 Travel prices across the board soar phenomenally during the summer months.
 Between June and September, millions of tourists flock to Greece to marvel at its sun-bleached ruins and laze on the pristine beaches of its islands.

-It is also worth knowing that Greece’s warm Mediterranean climate means that weather conditions are very pleasant during the shoulder season – you may even prefer them!
+Do not underestimate precisely how much you can save by travelling out of season.
+It is also worth knowing that Greece’s warm Mediterranean climate means that weather conditions are very pleasant during the shoulder season.
+You may even prefer them!

 Consider Alternatives to Popular Destinations

 Mention travelling to Greece to anyone and no doubt their mind conjures up images of the blue and whitewashed buildings of Mykonos and Santorini that are so quintessentially Greek.
 While these islands are every bit as charming as you’ve heard, they are also among the most expensive places to travel in Greece.